The 4 Stages of IT Evolution

 This list is a traditional, client-server software model (sales, finance, operations) with a dense equipment footprint requiring in-house and third-party monitoring, management, and support.

-This legacy list’s only slightly modern detail is the hypervisor, which signifies virtualized servers.
-For instance, five different services may be running on one bare metal box instead of five services running on five bare-metal boxes.
+The only slightly modern detail is the hypervisor, which signifies virtualized servers.
+For instance, five different services may be running on one bare-metal box instead of five services running on five bare-metal boxes.

 During most of the 90s and beyond, keeping IT systems up and running and supporting users required more physical bodies, time, and manual supervision to maintain and update core infrastructure.